Is Pigeon Poop Toxic? Everything You Need to Know

 Individuals with compromised immune systems, such as those with HIV/AIDS or cancer, are particularly vulnerable to these diseases and hence should not engage in cleaning up droppings.
 Besides, Histoplasmosis and Cryptococcosis are other infections that individuals can contract from inhaling fungus found in bird droppings.

-It is strongly advised to wash your hands thoroughly after cleaning up bird droppings to prevent the spread of infections and viruses.
+It is strongly advised to wash your hands thoroughly after cleaning up Pigeon droppings to prevent the spread of infections and viruses.
 Given the high risks associated with cleaning droppings, it is important to take precautionary measures such as using gloves and protective clothing.

 Preventing the Spread of Disease